 Eugenia Socías, MD, Postdoctoral Fellow, is an infectious diseases physician and researcher.
 With a background in clinical epidemiology, she has worked in urban and rural settings in Argentina, conducting observational and interventional research in HIV, HCV, and neglected tropical diseases.
 Her postdoctoral research focuses on understanding barriers and facilitators of engagement in HIV and hepatitis C care, with a particular focus on vulnerable populations, including gender/sexual minorities, sex workers, and people who use drugs.
 Her work is supported by a Michael Smith Foundation for Health Research Postdoctoral Fellowship.

-Ofer Amram, MSc, PhD, is a postdoctoral fellow with the Gender and Sexual Health Initiative of the BC Centre for Excellence for HIV/AIDS.
+Ofer Amram, MSc, PhD, is Associate Professor at the Elson S. Floyd College of Medicine, Washington State University.
 He completed a joint PhD from Simon Fraser University (geography) and Ben Gurion University in Israel (health sciences).
 His research focus is in the field of health geography and the use of geographical information systems in evidence-based decision-making.
 More specifically, he is investigating the relationship between space, place, and health outcomes, namely how individual, contextual, and environmental factors impact health outcomes.